liang-hou/augself-gan/README.md

 Please refer to the [augself-biggan](https://github.com/liang-hou/augself-gan/tree/main/augself-biggan) README to run *AugSelf-BigGAN* for conditional generation on CIFAR-10 and CIFAR-100.

-## AugSelf-StyleGAN2 on Low-shot datasets and FFHQ
+## AugSelf-StyleGAN2 on FFHQ, LSUN-Cat, and five low-shot datasets

-Please refer to the [augself-stylegan2](https://github.com/liang-hou/augself-gan/tree/main/augself-stylegan2) README to run *AugSelf-StyleGAN2* for unconditional generation on low-shot datasets, FFHQ, and LSUN-Cat.
+Please refer to the [augself-stylegan2](https://github.com/liang-hou/augself-gan/tree/main/augself-stylegan2) README to run *AugSelf-StyleGAN2* for unconditional generation on FFHQ, LSUN-Cat, and five low-shot datasets.

 ## Citation